Computational materials science protocols

 - Use PBE-D3/PAW as optimal trade-off between accuracy and complexity.

 - Use fast SCF iterators like ALGO=F or VF.

 - If initial geometry is problematic preoptimize at fixed cell.

-- Accuracy can be increased gradually in the following order: 1) increase ECUT from 400;
+- For large unit cells, accuracy can be increased gradually in the following order:

-- If feasible, get final geometry by 5-point volume scan at ECUT=600
+- If feasible, get final geometry by 5-point volume scan with 3% volume change step at ECUT=600

 Otherwise reoptimize atomic positions at ECUT=400 (minimum for organics).

 - Decrease k-spacing to 0.06-0.1 Å-1 to calculate final total energy and eDOS.